-All these new models feature poplar bodies available in two finishes (except the Offset Tele, which boasts three stunning looks), and C-shaped, gloss-finished maple necks, as well as either string-through-body hardtail bridges or Stratocaster tremolos.
+All these new Squier guitars feature poplar bodies available in two finishes (except the Offset Tele, which boasts three stunning looks), and C-shaped, gloss-finished maple necks, as well as either string-through-body hardtail bridges or Stratocaster tremolos.

-The new guitars and basses will be available from October 2021, and it's worth noting that each one has seen a modest price hike over the original series.
+The new guitars and basses are available now, and it's worth noting that each one has seen a modest price hike over the original series.
 That's demand for ya.

 Here's a lowdown on each model in the refreshed range.